andreasmhallberg/readingnotes/Meiseles, 1977. Restitution of ‘word-endings’ in Modern Literary Arabic.md

 - Correct icraab first minutes of speech.
 Then more mixed ways of speaking.
 180

-- Två möjliga sutuationer : A talaren känner att han vet ändelsen och uttaler den då.
-B: talaren vet inte vilken ändelse och uttalar inte.
+- Två möjliga sutuationer:
+  1. talaren känner att han vet ändelsen och uttaler den då.
+  2. talaren vet inte vilken ändelse och uttalar inte.
 180 Jfr.
 Badaw (1973)
 - Two possible situations:
   1. speaker knows the ending and then he pronounces it.
   2. speaker does not know the ending and then he does not pronounce it